 Say you host a late-night talk show (2020)

-Stretching out a punch line until there isn’t one (or perhaps there never was one to begin with).
+‘Say you host a late-night talk show’ stretches out a punch line until there isn’t one (or perhaps there never was one to begin with).

 I read a profile about the British late-night talk show host James Corden in a February 2020 issue of The New Yorker magazine.
 In it, Corden is described as a kind of ‘Mr Happiness, spreader of joy’.
 And yet, the writer of the story, Michael Schulman, profiles him with a restrained kind of cynicism and indifference that hints at dislike.
 Michael Schulman certainly never says it outright, but you get the feeling Mr Happiness is bit of an arsehole.
 ‘Say you host a late-night talk show’ questions whether morality is principally a matter of belief or action, or whether it’s a consistent yet hazy balancing act of both, and touches on ecologies of attention within media culture, gossip, the cult of celebrities, and in reading between the lines.